mehulagg/gitlab_test/doc/development/integrations/secure-partner-integration.md

       1. [Dashboard data flow](https://gitlab.com/snippets/1910005#project-and-group-dashboards) *can we improve on this, where should it live?*
 1. Optional: Auto Remediation
   1. If you specified a “remediations” in your artifact, it will be proposed through [auto remediation](https://docs.gitlab.com/ee/user/application_security/index.html#solutions-for-vulnerabilities-auto-remediation)
-  1. Example on how to populate that field *this needs to be improbved to include full example https://docs.gitlab.com/ee/user/application_security/dependency_scanning/#reports-json-format and if all fields are optional or required*
+  1. Example on how to populate that field *this needs to be improved to include full example https://docs.gitlab.com/ee/user/application_security/dependency_scanning/#reports-json-format and if all fields are optional or required*
 1. Optional: Interacting with vulnerabilities
   1. Users will be able to interact with the findings from your artifact within their workflow.
 They will be able to dismiss, or accept and create a backlog issue.
   1. If you wish to automatically create Issues without user interaction you may use the [issue API](https://docs.gitlab.com/ee/api/issues.html)